AureliusIvan/vm-manager/README.md

-# this is VM manager
+# This is VM manager V1.0